A Hybrid Algorithm for Systems of Non-interacting Particles with an External Potential: Computational examples

 As noted above, the SPDE description of the particle system is based on an assumption that there are enough particles locally in the system for the stochastic flux of particles to be approximated by white noise.
 As the particle number becomes small, this assumption breaks down.
 One clear difference is that the PDF of the number of particles per cell from a pure particle algorithm takes on discrete values, namely $k / V_c$ where $k$ is non-negative integer, while the PDF for the SPDE is continuous.
 However, there are additional differences.
-In Figure \ref{fig:pdfs} we show numerical PDFs of systems with 500 and 100 particles at equilibrium in one-dimension discretized with 100 zones ($\Delta x = 0.01$), corresponding to an average of 5 and 1 particles per cell, respectively.
+In Figure \ref{fig:pdfs} we show numerical PDFs of systems with 500 and 100 particles at equilibrium in one-dimension discretized with 100 \NewOld{cells}{ zones} ($\Delta x = 0.01$) corresponding to an average of 5 and 1 particles per cell, respectively, using a time step $\Delta t = 3.125\times 10^{-6}$, which is small enough to mitigate the over-prediction of variance discussion above.
 For particle simulations we plot the PDF values as discrete points.
 For the SPDE we choose bins of size $[ ( k-\half) / V_c , ( k+\half) / V_c]$ which correspond to the width of one particle per cell centered at discrete particle values and plot those values as a continuous distribution.
 The PDF from the particle simulations show asymmetry for the 500 particle case that becomes more significant with 100 particles.
-For both cases, the linearized Gaussian algorithm results in a Gaussian distribution that includes negative values, which becomes more significant.
+For both cases, the linearized Gaussian algorithm results in a Gaussian distribution that includes negative values, which becomes more significant as the number of particles decreases.
 The finite volume algorithm captures some of the asymmetry of the particle algorithm, but the agreement is fairly poor for 100 particles.
 In addition, although not as severe as the linearized Gaussian algorithm, the finite volume algorithm also generates negative values for both 5 particles per cell and 1 particle per cell.